cicsdev/cics-java-liberty-springboot-jdbc/README.md

 # cics-java-liberty-springboot-jdbc

 This project demonstrates a Spring Boot JDBC application integrated with IBM CICS that can be deployed to a CICS Liberty JVM server.
 The application makes use of the employee sample table supplied with Db2 for z/OS.
 The application allows you to add, update, delete or display employee information from the table EMP.
+The sample also provides a set of Maven and Gradle build files for use either in Eclipse or standalone build environments.

 ## Prerequisites